LennartFr/blockchain-meetup-2018/README.md

 6:00-6:30pm: Light dinner and registration

 6-30-8:30pm: Talks and demos: <p>
-             Lennart: The Blockchain Building Blocks:  your first app, how do you deploy it, how do you move it to the cloud.
+             Lennart: The Blockchain Building Blocks:  your first app, how do you deploy it.
                       Overview of the latest programming resources.<p>
              Raheel: Writing Blockchain apps.
 An experience report.
 How to plan your app, how to write it, how to deploy it.

 8:30-9:00pm : Wrap up & Networking